 Annual or bi-annual blood work is recommended for all senior Great Danes.
 Comprehensive testing is recommended for older pets due to the higher risk of underlying disease.

 There are four main things that your vet will want to do at a wellness visit for your Great Dane.

 - Complete blood count (CBC): A CBC will check the red blood cell, white blood cell, and platelet counts.
 It provides details about the number, size, and shape of the various cell types and identifies the presence of any abnormal cells.

 - Biochemistry profile: A biochemistry profile is a panel of tests that provides information about the liver and kidney functions, as well as other organs and tissues of the body.
 It helps to detect diabetes, kidney disease, liver disease, and other disorders.

 - Urinalysis: Urinalysis is part of a complete assessment of the kidneys and urinary system and should be included in routine wellness testing.
-Urinalysis gives your vet information about how well your Great Dane’s kidneys are working and shows any inflammation or infection in their urinary system.
+Urinalysis gives your vet information about how well your Great Dane’s kidneys are working and shows any inflammation or infection in the urinary system.

 It can also help to detect diabetes and can be useful in the diagnosis of cancer within the urinary system.

 - Thyroid hormone testing: A thyroid test checks the thyroid gland, which acts as the body’s thermostat and sets the metabolic rate.
 Dogs are prone to hypothyroidism which occurs when the thyroid gland fails to produce enough thyroid hormone.

 Hormone levels should be tested routinely and especially if any weight gain is noticed or your Great Dane becomes more lethargic or develops hair loss of the body or tail.